stemoutreach/CodeCreateLab/0-TreasureHunt.md

         # TODO: Ask the player: "Do you enter cave 1 or cave 2? (type 1 or 2) "
         # TODO: If they typed "1" or "2", return their choice as an int.
         # TODO: Otherwise, print a helpful message and repeat the loop.
-        pass  # remove this when you write the code

 ```